Sea Battle: Ship types

 Each player's overall fleet contains eight different types of naval vessels, each with its own specific characteristics.
 Aircraft carriers and troop transports are slow to move and weakly armed, but are well armored and are necessary to capture the opponent's home port.
 Battleships and destroyers are well-rounded escort vessels, while submarines and PT boats trade armor strength for speed and attack power.

 Each player's minelayer can place up to four minefields at strategic locations in the ocean.
 Minefields are invisible to both players and are live immediately after being placed.
 The mines are harmless to fleets belonging to the player that placed them, but will damage, or potentially sink, the flagship of an enemy fleet.
 However, if a player's fleet contains one of their minesweepers, the fleet will survive if the player commands the fleet to begin sweeping operations prior to entering the suspected minefield.
 Fleets are only vulnerable to minefields during the game's strategy phase.

 Legacy

-Mattel's "M Network" brand developed a port of the game for the Atari 2600 console, but it was never released for sale.
-In the early 21st century, it was also released as part of the Intellivision Lives! compilation game for computers and other video game consoles, like the PlayStation 2 and Nintendo GameCube.
-It was also released on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs.
+An Atari 2600 port to be published by Mattel's M Network brand was never released.

+Sea Battle is included as part of the Intellivision Lives! compilation for computers and other video game consoles.